It’s time to ask yourself the question: should you discount discounting and start focussing on loyalty instead?

 So, take careful consideration when naming your program.
 It needs to embrace your brand values and connect with your customers.
 Once you’ve nailed this, customers will have a natural affinity with your brand as they’ll feel part of something bigger.
 As former Starbucks executive chairman, Howard Schultz said, “If people believe they share values with a company, they will stay loyal.”

-Use your loyalty programmes to give customers true value for shopping with you.
+Use your loyalty programs to give customers true value for shopping with you.
 Do this right, and you’ll no longer need to make unrealistic price cuts to gain attention during critical peak sales periods.
 Reward customers for on-site behaviour such as social follows or signing up to your loyalty program, and not just purchases.
 This way they’ll see the immediate value of your loyalty program before they have to start spending with you.

 TheCHIVE have combined their store’s loyalty program with their blog.
 If users of the blog upload a photo, score others on their posts or share something on social, they get points to spend in store for the interaction.
 These points have added value because they’re quickly earned without forking out any cash.
 When your customers learn they can earn discounts this way, they’ll be more likely to return to your store long-term to earn and use them – rather than just during discount season.